Baylor St. Luke’s Medical Center

 Dr. Ripley is Director of the Mesothelioma Treatment Center, a section of Baylor St. Luke’s Medical Center and the Dan L. Duncan Comprehensive Cancer Center.

 Dr. Eugene Choi is a surgical oncologist, seeing patients through the Dan L. Duncan Comprehensive Cancer Center.
-He is the peritoneal mesothelioma specialist at Baylor St. Luke’s Medical Center.
+He is the specialist for peritoneal mesothelioma at Baylor St. Luke’s Medical Center.
 He sees patients at Baylor St. Luke’s and the Houston VA Medical Center.

 Cancer Center Specialists Icon